 5 Key Findings About Employee Timekeeping

-- When your employees are working, their time is compensable.
+- Firstly, when your employees are working, their time is compensable.
 Period.
 It doesn’t matter that your employees are working ‘voluntarily.’
 If your employees are on the job, you are required to provide compensation.

-- You should inform your employees of when payroll checks cut, how often to expect their paycheck and other pertinent information.
+- Secondly, should inform your employees of when payroll checks cut, how often to expect their paycheck and other pertinent information.

-- Most employers expect employees to clock out during meals.
+- Thirdly, most employers expect employees to clock out during meals.
 But they allow workers to stay on the clock for breaks under 15 minutes.
 Define your policies around meals/breaks.
 Many employers forget to emphasize that rest periods are supported and encouraged.

-- You should track time for salaried employees as well as hourly employees.
+- Next, you should track time for salaried employees as well as hourly employees.

-- Manual time cards create many compliance headaches.
+- Lastly, be aware that manual timecards create many compliance headaches.
 There are many methods of time tracking and some of them have higher risks than others.
-Make sure you have the right time clock for your business and industry.
+Make sure you have the right time clock and software for your business and industry.

-At the end of the payroll period, the employee time tracking information is sent to the payroll administrator.
+Next, at the end of the payroll period, employee hours data is sent to the payroll administrator.
 This includes hours worked by the employee.
 Other pay information must also be sent.